bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 </div>
 </div>

-## Configuring Widget Builder CLI
+## Configuring the Widget Builder CLI

-Once you have installed Widget Builder CLI, the next step is to set up your store's environment.
+Once you have installed the Widget Builder CLI, the next step is to set up your store's environment.
 You will need the store's Client ID, Access Token, and API Path to generate appropriate configurations.

 To get started, run the following command: